 Encourage a Healthy Workplace

 Healthy employees are happy employees, so another great idea is to ensure that new hires and existing employees are in good health.
 Obviously you don’t have control over what they do outside of the office, but you can do small things to help ensure that they are staying healthy.
 Hearing is one of our most important senses so early intervention when it comes to hearing loss is essential, especially since most hearing loss is not reversible.
 Providing a yearly hearing screening or hearing test as part of your employee wellness program is a great way to show that you care about employee wellness.
-Another great idea is to fill the break room with healthy snacks as an incentive for a job well done or just to provide a fun, relaxed environment.
+Another great idea is to fill the break room with healthy snacks as an incentive for a job well done or just to provide a fun, relaxed environment – they can consider this a “wellness challenge”.
+If you do have employees with hearing troubles, perhaps giving them access to these hearing aid reviews would help them to find a hearing solution that works for them.

 Building a Community